itsprembairagi/mycode/README.md

 # mycode
-my all code will save here
+my all code will save here \n

 print("hello all")